 What is the difference between Scarring (Cicatricial) and Non-Scarring Hair Loss?

-- Non-scarring hair loss (alopecia): Non scarring hair loss refers to types of alopecia in which there is the possibility that the hair can grow back.
+- Non-scarring hair loss (alopecia): Non-scarring hair loss refers to types of alopecia in which there is the possibility that the hair can grow back.
 The hair follicles are still present and potentially functional.
+Non-scarring hair thinning can also happen with age, and it is referred to as senescent alopecia.

 How Does One Diagnose Hair Loss or Alopecia?